lineCode/ElectroBox/README.md

 Canvas Native is a project that allows you to create multimedia applications on native platforms using a consistent developer experience based on Javascript, Canvas, and Webgl.
 The focus of Canvas Native is on the efficiency in the development of multimedia applications implementing web apis that you already know and like - learn once, write anywhere.

-## Basic Roadmap
+Platform RoadMap
+---

-- [ ] Integrate JavaScriptCore to Project
+- [ ] Implement Android Platform
-- [ ] Implement Custom JavaScriptCore Platform
+- [ ] Implement Desktop Platform
-- [ ] Integrate LibUv to JavaScriptCore
+- [ ] Implement IOS Platform

+Api RoadMap
+---
-- [ ] Implmenet SetTimeOut, SetInterval
+- [ ] Implement SetTimeOut, SetInterval
 - [ ] Implement XMLHttpRequest
 - [ ] Implement WebGL Api
 - [ ] Implement Canvas Api